 A close call as of now in Jharkhand

 New Delhi, Dec 23: Early trends show that the fight is a close one in Jharkhand.
-Half an hour into counting and both the BJP and the JMM-Congress combine are leading in.
-15 seats each.
+Half an hour into counting and both the BJP and the JMM-Congress combine are leading in 15 seats each.

 The JMM's chief ministerial candidate Hemant Soren is leading in Dumka.
 Counting is currently underway on 81 seats.
 Elections were held in five phases and all exit polls suggested that the BJP would lose the state.